TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Clear particle systems when switching setups or cosmoi

 - Do we send the client back their own entropy?
 	- If no and we just add num accepted commands, a desync may occur if the server can modify for some reason the entropy after receiving it from the client
 	- if yes, that's a slight optimization opportunity, although it may complicate stuff a little